 "There are times when taking a step back provides the opportunity for better perspective," the Sandy Springs Solicitor's Office wrote in a statement.
 At the time the charges were dropped, Kevin had spent two days in jail.

 The incident: Some kids threw snowballs at a guy's car.The appropriate response: Yelling something at them as you drive away.The actual response: He shot one of them several times.This past weekend, 22-year-old Jerquan Dickson (pictured above) was driving in York, Pennsylvania.
 As he passed a group of teenage boys, one of them allegedly threw a snowball at his car.According to police, Jerquan got out of his car, chased the teens into an alleyway, and started shooting, firing six shots before fleeing.
 Several of these shots hit 15-year-old Johnel Barton in the arms and legs.Jerquan was later found by police at his home.
 He admitted to shooting at the boy, but claims he had been trying to fire "warning shots" into the snow.
 He was charged with aggravated assault and recklessly endangering another person.The kid who got shot was taken to hospital, where he was treated for non-life-threatening injuries, local news channel Fox 43 reported at the time.
 In August, Jerquan was sentenced to up to 23 months in prison.

 Cry-Baby #10: Nicholas Allegretto

-The appropriate response: Not shoplifting if you're not comfortable with that type of exposure.
+The incident: A business posted a picture online of a man shoplifting from their store.The appropriate response: Not shoplifting if you're not comfortable with that type of exposure.

 Follow Jamie Lee Curtis Taete on Twitter.